 From leisurely afternoons on the Boyne River to the beauty of watching a sailboat catch a summer breeze, anything having to do with fun on the water is found in and around Boyne City.

 One of the most famous attractions in Boyne City is the National Morel Festival which is held every May.
-Morel mushroom hunters from around the country come in search of these gourmet delicacies.
+In fact, morel mushroom hunters from around the country come in search of these gourmet delicacies.

 Other great attractions include Boyne Mountain located in Boyne Falls.
 It has two championship golf courses, Deer Lake, Avalanche Bay – Michigan’s largest indoor waterpark, 60 downhill ski runs, tubing, and fantastic cross-country skiing and snowshoeing trails.
 The Boyne Falls community also hosts the Polish Festival every year on the first full weekend in August.

 Downtown Boyne City is the place to go when you’re looking for great dining.
-The list of choices is long, the quality excellent and the opportunities to enjoy yourself are immense.
-There are more than 20 eating establishments in and around Boyne City, all offering a wide array of entrees.
+In fact, the list of choices is long, the quality excellent and the opportunities to enjoy yourself are immense.
+Moreover, there are more than 20 eating establishments in and around Boyne City, all offering a wide array of entrees.

 There are several beaches and amenities in Boyne City such as Young State Park, Peninsula Municipal Park Beach which is near The Harborage, and Tannery Beach on Lake Charlevoix.